 From the remote hinterlands of Rattanakiri, Mondulkiri and the Cardamom Mountains to the pulsating cities of Siem Reap and Phnom Penh, Cambodia is a country of contrasts.
 Formerly the seat of the Khmer empire of Angkor – the most magnificent Hindu-Buddhist Empire in Southeast Asia – this kingdom is renowned for the fabled temples of Angkor, the most massive religious monument ever built.

 Further east lies the Beng Melea temple and the temples of Roluos, the country’s oldest and simplest.
-Apart from temples, there are the medieval floating villages on the Tonle Sap, largest expanse of freshwater in Southeast Asia, which must be visited by boat.
+Apart from temples in Cambodia, there are the medieval floating villages on the Tonle Sap, largest expanse of freshwater in Southeast Asia, which must be visited by boat.
 Outside Phnom Penh are the Choeng Ek Killing Fields and the Tuol Sleng prison – both of which are painful reminders of the horrors of the Pol Pot regime.
-In the south there are charming fishing villages, sandy beaches and idyllic tropical islands.
+In the south, there are charming fishing villages, sandy Cambodia beaches and idyllic tropical islands.